softwaremill/ox/README.md

 ### Cancelling forks

+By default forks are not cancellable by the user.
+Instead, all outstanding forks are cancelled (interrupted) when the enclosing scope finishes.

+If needed, a cancellable fork can be created using `forkCancellable`.
+However, such an operation is more expensive, as it involves creating a nested scope and two virtual threads, instead of one.

-Forks can be cancelled using `.cancel`, which interrupts the fork and awaits its completion.
+The `CancellableFork` trait exposes the `.cancel` method, which interrupts the fork and awaits its completion.
 Alternatively, `.cancelNow` returns immediately.
-Still, the enclosing scope will only complete once the fork has completed, regardless of the method that has been called to cancel it.
+In any case, the enclosing scope will only complete once all forks have completed.

 ### Error handling